Arts Education Programs for People with Disabilities

 Day Sessions: ABLE Summer Program(Opens in a new window)

-9–17 (older students permitted on a case-by-case basis)Music
+9–17 (older participants permitted on a case-by-case basis)Music

 Weeklong summer music day camp that includes ensembles, drumming, singing, and more